-The main purpose of this paper is to generalize the $A$ type construction of \cite{Xie:2012hs} to other types of $(2,0)$ theory labelled by $J$.
-The major problem in the M5 brane construction is to classify the irregular singularities,\footnote{ We use ``puncture'' and ``singularity'' interchangeably to denote the singular behavior of $\Phi$.} which we find to take the following universal form:
+The main purpose of this paper is to generalize the $A$ type construction of \cite{Xie:2012hs} to other types of $(2,0)$ theory labeled by $J$.
+The major problem in the M5 brane construction is to classify the irregular singularities \footnote{ We use ``puncture'' and ``singularity'' interchangeably to denote the singular behavior of $\Phi$.}, which we find to take the following universal form:

-Here $\Phi$ is the holomorphic part of the Higgs field which describing the transversal deformation of M5 branes of $J=A,D,E$ type. $T$ is a regular semi-simple element of $J$ and $k>-b$ is an arbitrary integer.
-The allowed set of value $b$ is given in Table~\ref{table:slopes1} and the choice of $T$ in general depends on that of $b$.
+Here $\Phi$ is the holomorphic part of the Higgs field which describes the transversal deformation of M5 branes of $J=A,D,E$ type. $T$ is a regular semi-simple element of $J$ and $k>-b$ is an arbitrary integer.
+The allowed set of values for $b$ is given in Table~\ref{table:slopes1} and the choice of $T$ in general depends on that of $b$.

 Given the structure of the singularity, one can obtain the SW solution by computing the spectral curve of the Hitchin system $det(x-\Phi)=0$.
 Moreover, we can directly map the corresponding $\cN=2$ AD theory to a 3-fold isolated singularity using the spectral curve (see Table~\ref{table:isolatedsingularitiesALEfib} and Figure~\ref{fig:ADsh}).\footnote{ Here the matching to 3-fold singularities is restricted to $\cN=2$ AD theories defined by a single singularity of the form \eqref{hp} on $\mP^1$ (the Higgs field is smooth elsewhere) which requires $k\geq 1$.
 Note that for $b=h$ and $k=1$ the 3-fold hypersurface is nonsingular and the corresponding $4d$ theory is empty. }

-Once the basic irregular punctures are identified, there are three variations which give rise to new theories: \begin{itemize} \item We can take degeneration limits for some punctures, namely, the eigenvalues of the matrices in defining the irregular singularity can become degenerate. \item We can add another regular puncture, so as to obtain theories with non-abelian flavor symmetry. \item If $J$ has a nontrivial outer-automorphism group, we can introduce twists on the punctures.
+Once the basic irregular punctures are identified, there are three variations which give rise to new theories: \begin{itemize} \item We can take degeneration limits for some punctures, namely, the eigenvalues of the matrices in defining the irregular singularity can become degenerate. \item We can add another regular puncture, so as to obtain theories with non-Abelian flavor symmetry. \item If $J$ has a nontrivial outer-automorphism group, we can introduce twists on the punctures.
 This is only possible for a sphere with one irregular and one regular puncture. \end{itemize} Using these constructions, we can find a lot more new theories with various intriguing features.